iaverypadberg/Spaghettinet-Training/README.md

 --add_postprocessing_op=true
 ```

-This should give you the these two files in the output directort you specified.
+This should give you the these two files in the output directory you specified.

 ``` text
 ├── tflite_graph.pb